Borderline women, and men who love them.

 may cause him to obsessively long for her return, and resort to elaborate

-strategies to re-engage her--but this pursuit has no happy ending.
+strategies to re-engage her--but his spirited, hopeful pursuit has

 matter how gorgeous she is, this woman is insecure and hypersensitive